derivia/study-notes/notes/WEB.md

 * [ ] [Evolving the Microsoft Fluent Design System](https://medium.com/microsoft-design/evolving-the-microsoft-fluent-design-system-9b37fb890c82)

 ### Accessibility

-Learn how and why it is important to design for accessibility.

 * [ ] [Designing For Accessibility And Inclusion](https://www.smashingmagazine.com/2018/04/designing-accessibility-inclusion/)
 * [ ] [Designing for accessibility is not that hard](https://uxdesign.cc/designing-for-accessibility-is-not-that-hard-c04cc4779d94)